Jordan’s Principle

 How It Works

 Jordan’s Principle helps close the gaps in publicly funded health, social, and education programs to ensure that children like Jordan aren’t left behind.
 It covers all public services, which includes mental health, special education, dental, physical therapy, medical equipment, physiotherapy, and more.
-It also supports culturally appropriate services and will go above and beyond the standard public services offered to non-Indigenous people if they are found to be in the best interest of the child.

 Who Can Apply